 The quality of education a student receives is directly correlated with the quality of life that student experiences as they get older.
-Therefore it is crucial that both political bodies as well as educational institutions, ensure that any barriers which may prevent a student from gaining an equitable high-quality education and academic achievement are promptly removed.
+Therefore it is crucial that both political bodies as well as educational institutions, ensure that any barriers which may prevent disadvantaged students from gaining an equitable high-quality education and academic achievement are promptly removed.
 This would be classified as the achievement gap.
 While equity in education has remained a constant problem despite advances from institutions and educators, the recent COVID lockdowns have further exacerbated those divisions.
-Before we discuss the effect school closures have had on student learning, it is important to understand what equity is and how it is different than equality in the context of education.
+Before we discuss the effect school closures have had on student learning, it is important to understand what equity is and how it is different than equality in the context of higher education.

-For many individuals the terms equity and equality are often used interchangeably.
+For many individual students the terms equity and equality are often used interchangeably.
 While it may appear that there is little distinction between the terms, there is in fact a considerable difference.
-Equality refers to a state of being equal, where every individual receives the same rights, opportunities and access to resources.
+Equality refers to a state of being equal, where every individual receives the same rights, opportunities and access to resources within education systems.
 While equality is clearly beneficial, it doesn’t address an individual’s specific needs.
-That is to say, if a school gives every student an iPad to do their homework on, it doesn’t mean that the student may be able to do their homework, as the solution (giving iPads) doesn’t address specific issues a student may face such as: lack of internet, language barriers or demotivating at-home environments.
+That is to say, if a school gives every student an iPad to do their homework on, it doesn’t mean that the student may be able to do their homework, as the solution (giving iPads) doesn’t address specific issues a student may face such as: lack of internet, language barriers, low-income or demotivating at-home environments.

 Equity on the other hand, provides students with the resources they need that best address the problems they face given circumstances they currently find themselves in and where inequity and equity issues exists.
 The World Health Organization defines social equity as “the absence of avoidable or remediable difference among groups of people.”

 Equality does not lead to equity; every individual must be examined based on their own unique circumstances and ensure they are treated justly.

-Many educational institutions such as public schools focus on the social justice approach known as horizontal equity; which is to treat students, who are already assumed as being equal, the same way.
+Many educational institutions such as public schools focus on the social justice approach known as horizontal equity; which is to treat students, who are already assumed as being equal, the same way and provide equal opportunities.
 However, that definition can only be correct if schools are homogenous, which is to say that every student is given the same opportunities in life.
 That is unfortunately, not the case.
 Most students come from a variety of backgrounds where some may be more privileged than others, providing them with varying educational opportunity.
 Therefore, it is prudent that educators utilize vertical equity; which assumes that students have different needs and are provided specific resources to address those needs.

 One of the biggest blockades to equity in education remains poverty.
 According to a recent study, nearly 60% of students classified as disadvantaged come from low-income households & communities.
-Schools in impoverished areas, or students who lack financial means may not have access to the resources they need to succeed in the classroom and attain a college degree.
+Schools in impoverished areas, or disadvantaged students who lack financial means may not have access to the resources they need to succeed in the classroom and attain a college degree.

-When the lens of race is applied, the divides are even more striking.
-According to recent US Census data, 25.8% of African Americans live in poverty compared to 11.6% of white students.
+When the lens of ethnicity is applied, the divides are even more striking.
+According to recent US Census data, 25.8% of African American students within school systems live in poverty compared to 11.6% of white students.
 This socioeconomic status has a direct correlation on student outcomes.

 Race & COVID lockdowns; the impact on education

-In a recent McKinsey study, the chronic achievement gaps between disadvantaged groups namely African-Americans & Hispanics compared to Whites grew as a result of COVID school closures.
-“The average Black or Hispanic student remains roughly two years behind the average white one, and low-income students continue to be underrepresented among top performing students.”
+In a recent McKinsey study, the chronic achievement gaps between disadvantaged groups, with certain demographics namely African-Americans & Hispanics compared to white students grew as a result of COVID school closures in this school year.
+“The average Black or Hispanic student remains roughly two years behind the average white student, and low-income students continue to be underrepresented among top performing students.”

 According to a study we at Kritik ran, nearly 60% of students said their education suffered as a result of online learning.
 That is bracketed by a 2015 study by Stanford that found online learning does not deliver the same academic results as in-person classes.
 Online learning is less effective than in-person classes & greater learning loss is experienced along racial lines.

 In a recent Curriculum Associates report, nearly 60% of low-income students were likely to log on and engage with online learning, that is compared to nearly 90 of high-income students.
 When race is factored in, given that underperforming schools are located in low-income areas, or high poverty schools.
 Black students in higher education are disproportionately affected.
 McKinsey estimates that the learning loss as a result of COVID school closures is roughly 10.4 months for black students compared to just 6 months for white students.

 Addressing these challenges is no easy feat, especially given the government mandates imposed on higher-ed institutions as a result of COVID.
 But there are modifications instructors can harness which promote equity in their classrooms and can address the learning gap as we head into the fall semester.